Multi Role Vehicle – Protected (MRV-P)

 It is now apparent that RG31 … has sufficient stretch potential to take the additional weight associated with protection against […].
 In addition, LSSA [Land Systems South Africa] has a rigorous testing regime … and this is fully compliant with DSTL thinking.
 LSSA is innovative, front running and is at the leading edge of their trade.
 Should the Army want a heavier and better protected PPV, RG31 would be a strong contender.

-This was quite an extraordinary view, especially given the MoD and governments public rejection of the RG-31, both in response to questions from MP’s and Lords, media scrutiny and its rejection for the Future Command and Liaison Vehicle.
+This was quite an extraordinary view, especially given the MoD and government public rejection of the RG-31, both in response to questions from MP’s and Lords, media scrutiny and its rejection for the Future Command and Liaison Vehicle.

 In a 7th July memo, Lt Gen Houghton was unequivocal on the requirement for a medium PPV;